tvharikrishna/MotionPlanning_PurePursuit_Controller/README.md

 ---------------------------------------------

 ## Advantages of Pure Pursuit:
-The project is designed to demonstrate a reinforcement learning (RL) scenario where an AI agent is tasked with balancing a ball on a slab.
-The agent receives a small positive reward incrementally for each time step that the ball stays on the slab, encouraging the agent to learn strategies for maintaining balance.
-Conversely, a negative reward is given when the ball falls off, which helps the agent to learn from its mistakes and avoid actions leading to such an outcome.
-The control mechanism allows the slab to be rotated along two axes, which adds complexity to the task and requires the agent to develop a nuanced understanding of the physics involved.

     • Simplicity: Pure Pursuit is straight forward to understand and implement.
     • Reactivity: It's a reactive algorithm that can adjust to changes in the robot's position.
     • Smoothness: It results in smooth paths due to the circular arc-based steering, which is important for applications where jerk or sudden changes.